chonglab-pitt/chonglab-pitt.github.io/_pages/research.md

 {% include video id="z1Kv56IOf_0" provider="youtube" %}
-[First computational study to rationally enhance protein switching kinetics](https://www.nature.com/articles/s41467-018-03228-6).
-Our strategy involved the use of the weighted ensemble strategy with residue-level simulations.
-Shown in the movie is a protein-based calcium sensor, switching from the "on" state (where fluorophores, represented as yellow spheres, are distant) to the "off" state (fluorophores adjacent), with the probability p (statistical weight) of each snapshot indicated in the lower right hand corner.
-Our results predicted mutations that resulted in a >32-fold enhancement in the switch kinetics.
+[Large enhancement in protein switching kinetics by computational design](https://www.nature.com/articles/s41467-018-03228-6).
+Movie of a protein-based calcium sensor, switching from an "on" state with fluorophores (yellow spheres) far apart to an "off" state (fluorophores adjacent).
+Our results predicted mutations that enhanced switching kinetics by >32-fold.
 Guitar music for this work was composed and performed by Alex J. DeGrave, and is freely available for reuse under a CC BY 4.0 license.

 {% include video id="7OvtwElXlD4" provider="youtube" %}